paulevsGitch/BHCreative/README.md

 - Invulnerability while in creative
 - Fast block breaking without tools (no drops)
 - Infinity block placing
+- Pick block from the world with middle mouse button
 - API for mods to add custom tabs

 ## How To Use